-(3) Failure of the Company's IT systems
+(4) Failure of the Company's IT systems

 The Company makes widespread use of information technology systems both in its day-to-day operations and for the purposes of financial management.
-Failure in these systems, for example physical damage or inaccessibility, could result in reputational damage, payments of compensation to the stakeholders and consequently, the loss of Company's revenue and profitability.
+Failure in these systems, for example physical damage or inaccessibility, could result in damage to the Company's reputation, payments of compensation to the stakeholders and consequently, the loss of Company's revenue and profitability.

-The Company developed business continuity procedures, in line with the policies of G4S plc group.
+The Company has developed business continuity procedures, in line with the policies of G4S plc group.
 Should failure in information technology systems occur, these procedures would be triggered, minimising adverse impact on the Company and its stakeholders.